What is brain fog?

 Playing word and number games can help to sharpen your memory.
 Good examples of these include crosswords or Sudoku but there are also a wide range of games available online or as apps for smartphones/tablets.

-The BBC has a range of free brain training games available on their website HERE.
+BBC Scotland has a range of free brain training games available on their website HERE.

 “I keep practising quizzing.
 I’m still slower than I used to be but better than nothing.
 I follow all good quiz shows to keep my brain sharp.”